Chen Guofu: Biography

 Chen was born in modern Wuxing, Huzhou Zhejiang in 1892.
 His father Chen Qiye and uncles Chen Lifu and Chen Qicai were all anti-Qing revolutionaries and later Kuomintang members.
 Chen joined the Tongmenghui in 1911.
 He participated in both the 1911 Revolution against the Qing dynasty and the Second Revolution against Yuan Shikai.
 He restarted his political career in 1924, being nominated as member of the Kuomintang Central Audit, as well as head of the Department of Organization and president of the Central Financial Committee.
 Together with his younger brother Chen Lifu, he organized the CC Clique or Central Club Clique of the Kuomintang.
 He was chairman of the government of Jiangsu from 1933 to 1937.
 During the Second Sino-Japanese War, Chen was among those who suggested opening the dikes of the Yellow River to halt the Japanese advance, resulting in the 1938 Yellow River flood.

+Chen was the director of China Central Broadcasting.

 Chen had become ill with tuberculosis during the 1911 Revolution and had been frequently hospitalized with hemoptysis throughout his life.
 He left for Taiwan in December 1948 and settled in Taichung, before moving to Taipei in January 1951 to seek better treatment for his lung disease.
 He died in Taipei on 25 August 1951 and was buried at Mount Guanyin on 4 November.

 Chen, a longtime patron of the Korean independence movement in China, was posthumously awarded the Order of Merit for National Foundation in 1966.